Minimax Optimal and Computationally Efficient Algorithms for Distributionally Robust Offline Reinforcement Learning: Warmup: Robust Pessimistic Value Iteration

-Before presenting the theoretical guarantee of \algname, we make the following feature coverage assumption, which is standard for offline linear MDPs \citep{wang2020statistical, duan2020minimax, yin2022near, xiong2022nearly}. \begin{assumption} We assume $\kappa := \min_{h\in[H]}\lambda_{\min}(\EE^{\pi^b, P^0}[\phi(s_h,a_h)\phi(s_h,a_h)^{\top}])>0$ for the behavior policy $\pi^b$ and the nominal transition kernel $P^0$. \end{assumption} \Cref{assumption:feature coverage} requires the behavior policy to sufficiently explore the state-action space {\it only} under the nominal environment $P^0$. { It implicitly assumes that the nominal and perturbed environments share the same state-action space, and that the full information of this space is accessible through the nominal environment and the behavior policy $\pi^b$. \Cref{assumption:feature coverage} rules out cases where new spaces (or simply new states) emerge in perturbed environments that can never be queried under the nominal environment as a result of the distribution shift.} Now we present the theoretical guarantee for \Cref{alg:DR-PVI}. \begin{theorem} Under \Cref{assumption:linear MDP,assumption:feature coverage}, for any $K>\max\{512\log(2dH^2/\delta)/\kappa^2, 20449d^2H^2/\kappa\}$ and $\delta\in(0,1)$, if we set $\lambda=1$ and $\beta_1=\tilde{O}(\sqrt{d}H)$ in \Cref{alg:DR-PVI}, then with probability at least $1-\delta$, for all $s\in\cS$, the suboptimality of \algname\ satisfies
+Before presenting the theoretical guarantee of \algname, we make the following data coverage assumption, which is standard for offline linear MDPs \citep{wang2021statistical, duan2020minimax, yin2022near, xiong2023nearly}. \begin{assumption} We assume $\kappa := \min_{h\in[H]}\lambda_{\min}(\EE^{\pi^b, P^0}[\bphi(s_h,a_h)\bphi(s_h,a_h)^{\top}])>0$ for the behavior policy $\pi^b$ and the nominal transition kernel $P^0$. \end{assumption} \Cref{assumption:feature coverage} requires the behavior policy to sufficiently explore the state-action space under the nominal environment.
+Indeed, it implicitly assumes that the nominal and perturbed environments share the same state-action space, and that the full information of this space is accessible through the nominal environment and the behavior policy $\pi^b$. \Cref{assumption:feature coverage} rules out cases where new states emerge in perturbed environments that can never be queried under the nominal environment as a result of the distribution shift.
+Now we present the theoretical guarantee for \Cref{alg:DR-PVI}. \begin{theorem} Under \Cref{assumption:linear MDP,assumption:feature coverage}, $\forall K>\max\{512\log(2dH^2/\delta)/\kappa^2, 20449d^2H^2/\kappa\}$ and $\delta\in(0,1)$, if we set $\lambda=1$ and $\beta_1=\tilde{O}(\sqrt{d}H)$ in \Cref{alg:DR-PVI}, then with probability at least $1-\delta$, $\forall s\in\cS$, the suboptimality of \algname\ satisfies